JoaoCampos07/Set-My-Digital-Environment/Readme.md

 - 7-Zip
 <br/>
 - PDFs
-       * Nested bullet
   - Adobe Reader DC
   - Drawboard PDF (you can write in the PDFs themselfs without paying)